julianbohm/pp1-planets/README.md

 Welcome to the Our Solar System, it is a webpage that shares information with all the visitor that want to learn awesome facts about our solar system, it is also a space design to teach and show how big and special space is.
 Besides the information of the planets and the sun, this webpage aims to create a community of people interested in the solar system, as well as space.
 There are link to the social networks of the community as well as a form in where the visitor can leave personal information to connect with the whole community.
 This webpage has been created for the first portfolio project of the full stack Software Development Diploma at the Code Institute.
 This first project was made using as tools only html and css language.
 This project was write and save using Gitpod and Github, and Gitpages to deploy the website.
-* Here is a direct link to the deploy ge

 ![Multidevice](/assets/images/multidevice.png)